About Sciatica Arthritis Pain, Symptoms & Treatment

 - When sneezing, coughing, or laughing

-- When bending backwards or walking more than a few yards, especially if caused by spinal stenosis
+- When bending back or walking, especially spinal stenosis diagnosis

-Sciatica might be revealed by a neuromuscular examination of the legs by a physician.
+Sciatica arthritis may be revealed by a neuromuscular exam of the legs by a physician.
 There may be weakness of knee bending or foot movement, or difficulty bending the foot inward or down.
 Reflexes may be abnormal, with weak or absent ankle-jerk reflex.
-Pain down the leg can be reproduced by lifting the leg straight up off the examining table.
+Pain down the leg can be reproduced by lifting the leg straight up off the exam table.

 Tests are guided by the suspected cause of the dysfunction, as suggested by the history, symptoms, and pattern of symptom development.
-They may include various blood tests, x-rays, MRIs, or other tests and procedures.
+They may include blood tests, x-rays, MRI's or other medical testing and procedures.

 - Apply heat or ice to the painful area.
 Try ice for the first 48 - 72 hours, then use heat after that.